Discussion in 'Vintage and Classic Bikes' started by southcoast, 11 Feb 2018.

 Here's me on my Falcon in anger at the Spout Hill climb .

 Any more pics of yours

 I think your right about not many high end Falcon bikes being made.
 Bitd I understand that dealers would get a Super Pro in stock, but would often be unable to get another.
-Which would indicate these bikes where produced in small runs.

 High end Falcon bikes seem even harder to find now.
 I have only seen one San Remo Equipe for sale in recent years.
 That was